 Expertise covers a broad spectrum of financial instruments and arrangements including syndicated loans, security structures, collateralised debt obligations, cryptocurrency, debt restructuring, swaps and derivatives (including ISDA swaps), contracts for difference, letters of credit, mortgages, guarantees, bonds and commodity trading.

 In addition, our financial services expertise sees members regularly engaged to advise on the rules and guidance contained in the FCA and PRA Handbooks and the Financial Services and Markets Act, and to act for clients faced with enforcement proceedings, prosecutions, or investigations.
-Barristers at One Essex Court also work closely with the Financial Conduct Authority, with counsel undertaking secondments at the FCA in order to gain valuable experience and insight into the important work of the regulator.
+Barristers at One Essex Court also work closely with the Financial Conduct Authority, with counsel occasionally undertaking secondments at the FCA in order to gain valuable experience and insight into the important work of the regulator.

-Various counsel at One Essex Court have also been engaged to act for claimants and banks in relation to the LIBOR rate rigging scandal and market manipulation in the Forex markets, including in relation to an investigation into the role of Bank of England officials in relation to conduct issues in the foreign exchange market.
+A wide range of counsel at One Essex Court have been engaged to act for claimants and banks in relation to a variety of industry wide issues.
+Those have included claims as a result of the LIBOR rate rigging scandal, and market manipulation in the Forex markets, as well as an investigation into the role of Bank of England officials in relation to conduct issues in the foreign exchange market.

 In addition to more recent work, One Essex Court has a long history of major banking litigation involvements.
 That has included significant mandates in cases flowing from the collapse of BCCI, Northern Rock, Kaupthing Bank and Lehman Brothers, as well as major engagements as a result of ‘rouge traders’ at Sumitomo Bank and Barings Bank, and complex financial work dealing with the fallout from the Madoff frauds.